FriendsOfShopware/FroshPlatformAdminer/README.md

 # FroshAdminer

-Manage the database in backend
+Manage the database in administration

 ## Versions